aaronEberhart/fOWL/README.md

 -------------------------
 ontology.functions/makeOWLFile
-([ontology filename])
+([ontology filename & fileType])
-  Writes an owl file of the ontology in functional syntax with the supplied file name
+  Writes an owl file of the ontology in functional syntax with the supplied file name.
+  Optional argument allows choice of file type.
+No option defaults to functional syntax.
+  (Currently only functional syntax defined)

 ;; print some things sequentially main=> (doseq [x [(implies (exists "r" "a") "b")